 For more than eighty years, the Department of Pediatrics has maintained a residency training program in general pediatrics that provides residents with a strong foundation in primary care pediatrics, acute care medicine, and subspecialties.

-Our all-encompassing curriculum has successfully prepared residents for careers in primary care and for fellowship training.
+Our curriculum prepares residents for careers in primary care and for fellowship training.
 We achieve this through direct patient care, interactive conferences, and resident presentations.
-Our residents receive didactic education in two formats: face-to-face and online.
 Our residents have protected time every Thursday morning for conferences.
 In addition, residents rotating in the outpatient clinic, the adolescent clinic, and the newborn nursery have interactive sessions three times a week.
-Our innovative online curriculum covers every pediatric subspecialty and allows the residents to work through material at his or her pace.
+Our residents are able to access a variety of virtual learning opportunities, including IHI Open School modules, APA Child Poverty modules, and Evaluating Child Sex Abuse curriculum developed here in our department.

 The Right Case Mix